 - JetBlue: Both the JetBlue Plus Card and the JetBlue Business Card get you and three companions on the same ticket a first checked bag free on all flights.
 Both cards have a $99 annual fee.

 - United Airlines: The United℠ Explorer Card gets you and one companion on the same ticket a free checked bag – and its $95 annual fee is waived for the first year.
 Use the new United Quest℠ Card, and you’ll get not one but two free checked bags for yourself and one companion.
 The Quest Card has a $250 annual fee.

 Do you take just two domestic flights a year with a checked bag?
 Or do you plan to this year – or next?
 The savings on bags alone can easily outweigh the annual fee on these cards.
 Travel with family or friends, each with their own bag?
 Those savings can quickly compound.

-Let’s say you’re a loyal Delta flyer.
+Let's say you're a loyal Delta flyer.
 At $30 each way to check a bag, two round-trip flights would cost you $120.
 The Delta SkyMiles® Gold American Express Card would make those bags free.
-Best of all, its $99 annual fee is waived for the first year – you won’t pay that fee until your second year with the card begins.
-Either way, you’re coming out ahead – and that’s before you consider earning a big stash of miles.
+Best of all, it has a $0 introductory annual fee the first year, then it’s $99 after that.
+Either way, you're coming out ahead – and that's before you consider earning a big stash of miles.